US informant reportedly tried to probe Papadopoulos on Trump-Russia ties, 'seduce him' during campaign

 CLINTON-UKRAINE COLLUSION EVIDENCE IS 'BIG,' WILL BE REVIEWED, TRUMP TELLS FOX NEWS

-Papadopoulos later pleaded guilty to making false statements in January 2017 to FBI agents concerning his contacts with Russia-linked European professor Joseph Mifsud, and was arrested at Dulles airport that July.
+Papadopoulos pleaded guilty to making false statements in January 2017 to FBI agents concerning his contacts with Russia-linked European professor Joseph Mifsud, and was arrested at Dulles airport that July.
 In his guilty plea, Papadopoulos acknowledged that in April 2016, Mifsud said Russia had "dirt" on Trump's presidential-race rival, Hillary Clinton -- several months before emails began leaking from her campaign as part of what authorities call a Russia-led hacking operation.

 It has long been suggested – in court documents filed by Mueller’s team, by Democrats on Capitol Hill and in the media – that Mifsud was connected to Russian intelligence, though others insist that he more closely associated with Western governments and their intelligence agencies.